About the Rotel A12

 RS232 Port: The Rotel A12 integrated amplifier can be controlled via RS232 for integration with automation systems.
 The RS232 input accepts a standard straight DB-9 Male-to-Female cable.

 Auto Power Modes: The Rotel A12 integrated amp offers Auto Signal Sensing and Auto Standby for automatic on and off.

-- Auto Signal Sensing: Thanks to Automatic Signal Sensing, the integrated turns on automatically when an audio signal is detected at one of its analog or digital inputs.
+- Auto Signal Sensing: Thanks to Automatic Signal Sensing, the integrated amp turns on automatically when an audio signal is detected at one of its digital inputs (analog signal-sensing not supported).